Pricing

 Subgraph Storage

-You will be incurring usage for each hour that each subgraph in your project is deployed and active.
+You incur usage for each hour that each subgraph in your project is deployed and active.
 If you have 2 subgraphs deployed and active for 2 hours each, you will accumulate 4 hours of usage.

-When you exceed free tier limits in the Starter plan, subgraph indexing will be paused but they will still be queryable.
+When you exceed Starter Plan usage limits, subgraph indexing will be paused, but subgraphs will remain queryable.

 Mirror